Novalis: Freiberg: The Mining Academy

 In December 1798, Novalis became engaged for the second time.
 His fiancée was Julie von Charpentier, a daughter of Johann Friedrich Wilhelm Toussaint von Charpentier, the chair of mining studies at the University of Leipzig.
 Unlike his relationship with Sophie, Novalis's affection for Julie developed more gradually.
 He initially saw his affection for Julie as a more "earthly" passion compared to his "heavenly" passion for Sophie, though he gradually softened this distinction with time.
 Eventually his feelings for Julie became the subject of some of his poetry, including the Spiritual Songs written in the last years of his life.
 Novalis and Julie remained engaged until Novalis's death in 1801, and she tended him during his final illness.

 In Freiberg, he remained active with his literary work.
 It was at this time that he began a collection of notes for a project to unite the separate sciences into a universal whole.
 In this collection, Das allgemeine Brouillon (Notes for a General Encyclopedia), Novalis began integrating his knowledge of natural science into his literary work.
 This integration can be seen in an unfinished novel he composed during this time, Die Lehrlinge zu Sais (The Novices at Sais), which incorporated natural history from his studies as well as ideas from his Fichte studies into a meditation on poetry and love as keys to understanding nature.
 More specifically, he began thinking about how to incorporate his recently acquired knowledge of mining to his philosophical and poetic worldview.
-In this respect, he shared a commonality with other German authors of the Romantic age by connecting his studies in the mining industry, which was undergoing then the first steps to industrialization, with his literary work.
+In this respect, he shared a commonality with other German authors of the Romantic age by connecting his studies in mining, which was undergoing then the first steps to industrialization, with his literary work.
 This connection between his scientific interest in mining, philosophy and literature came to fruition later when he began composing his second unfinished novel, Heinrich von Ofterdingen.